PTruong9090/Clinical-Note-Restructuring-Tool/README.md

 - Frontend: React, Vite, Tailwind CSS.
 - Backend: Express, Sequelize, PostgreSQL.
 - AI: Provider-neutral LLM configuration with a schema-constrained generation layer.
 Current adapters support Gemini and OpenAI.
-- Deploy target: Cloudflare Pages for the frontend, Render for the backend, Supabase Postgres for the database.
+- Deploy target: Cloudflare Pages for the frontend, Render for the backend, Render Postgres for the database.

 The backend owns all generation and persistence.
 The frontend calls `/api/generate`, lets the user edit the generated fields, then saves both generated and edited content to the database.